We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 Additionally, Bitcoin buyers need to keep in mind the fact that certain exchanges might require them to get a wallet of their own before they are able to buy the digital currency.
 Also, it is recommended to have a wallet of your own for security reasons, preferably a hardware wallet.
 If you don’t have a wallet, refer to our guide on the Best Bitcoin and Cryptocurrency Wallets to choose one.

 Another way to buy Bitcoins in Israel is through automated teller machines (ATMs).
 These ATMs allow users to instantly purchase and sell cryptocurrency using cash, and most of them don’t require any verification either, thereby ensuring the buyer’s anonymity.
-You can locate Bitcoin ATMs in Israel using our Bitcoin ATM Map.

 Israel doesn't have many large Bitcoin and cryptocurrency exchanges of its own.